The Chart for Vertiv Holdings Co (VRT) Is Flashing Mixed Signals

-Vertiv Holdings Co (NYSE:VRT) went up by 2.53% from its latest closing price compared to the recent 1-year high of $28.80.
-The company’s stock price has collected 1.17% of gains in the last five trading sessions.
+Vertiv Holdings Co (NYSE:VRT) went down by -2.65% from its latest closing price compared to the recent 1-year high of $28.80.
+The company’s stock price has collected -2.32% of loss in the last five trading sessions.
 Press Release reported on 09/08/21 that Vertiv to Acquire the E&I Engineering Group

 Is It Worth Investing in Vertiv Holdings Co (NYSE :VRT) Right Now?